The Commensal Real-time ASKAP Fast Transient incoherent-sum survey: Multi-wavelength follow up

 \subsection{Optical spectroscopy}

 We obtained spectroscopic observations of the probable host galaxy candidates that lacked archival data, both to determine the redshift but also to study the global properties of the hosts.
 These were primarily obtained with FORS2 or X-shooter \cite[][]{X-shooter} on the VLT, or LRIS or the Deep Imaging Multi-Object Spectrograph (DEIMOS; \citealt{DEIMOS}) on Keck.
 Brighter host galaxies were observed with the Goodman Spectrograph on the Southern Astrophysical Research Telescope \cite[SOAR,][]{2004SPIE.5492..331C}.
 Spectroscopic data reduction is described in detail in \cite{2023ApJ...949...25G}, \cite{2023ApJ...954...80G}, \cite{2023Sci...382..294R}, and A.~Muller et al.\ (in prep).
+Uncertainties in the redshifts derived from spectroscopy are approximately $0.0001$ for X-shooter and $0.005$ for other instruments.

 Integral field unit (IFU) and multi-object spectroscopy enabled more detailed spatially resolved studies of the host galaxies and the mapping of structure foreground to the FRB host through spectroscopic identification and characterisation of galaxies close to the line of sight.
 We have obtained IFU spectroscopy of some of the FRB hosts with the Multi Unit Spectroscopic Explorer on the VLT \cite[][]{2010SPIE.7735E..08B} and with the Keck Cosmic Web Imager \citep{2018ApJ...864...93M}.
 Wider-field spectroscopic study of host galaxy foregrounds was also taken with the Anglo Australian Telescope's AAOmega and two-degree field (2dF) fiber-fed multi object spectrograph \cite[][]{2004SPIE.5492..410S}, in collaboration with the FLIMFLAM project \cite[][]{2022ApJ...928....9L,2024arXiv240200505K}.